Housing Accelerator Fund

 |

-To enhance transparency and efficiency, this initiative aims to streamline City’s development approval process.
-Recommendations from a comprehensive review will help simplify procedures, reduce approval times and improve predictability. |
+To enhance transparency and efficiency, Richmond Hill has streamlined the City’s development approval process.
+Recommendations from a comprehensive review have guided these improvements to help simplify procedures, reduce approval times and improve predictability. |

 Richmond Hill Centre Secondary Plan |